Boar will be playing at Frightfest London 2018.

 Tom: I understand that before you settled on a boar, you were considering other Australian folk tales and urban legends as inspiration.
 What were some first draft ideas that you discarded?

-, but I got them onside pretty quick.
+Chris: There was a few ideas and other films being offered to me before Boar, in fact at first people thought i was a little crazy to do Boar, but I got them onside pretty quick.
 I mean who doesn’t want to see a giant pig running around fucking shit up, I know I do.
 These films are fun, audiences have a great time watching them knowing that it’s all bullshit but enjoy them for the gore and comedy aspects as well.

 I did want to do a film about the Australian legend “The Drop Bear” and may still do one down the track but Boar was definitely a film I really wanted to do first.